 Palm Fruit Set

 Palms are not self-pollinating, requiring wind, insects or animals to pollinate their flowers.
 After pollination, their flowers will turn into clusters of fruits.
 Palm plant fruits typically contain one seed, though there are exceptions.
 In the wild, fruits drop from the tree and are eaten by animals.
-The droppings of these animals spread the seeds and begin the process of germination and growth once more.
+The droppings of these animals spread the seeds, which begins the process of germination and growth once more.

 Life Span of a Palm

-In addition to the influence of environmental factors, such as climate, soil and nighttime temperatures, on a palm's life span, it also varies according to species.
-For example, according to an article by David Byres, a biology professor at Florida State College at Jacksonville, the pindo palm (Butia capitata) has a life span of about 80 years.
-The life span of the betel nut palm (Areca cathecu), on the other hand, may vary between 60 and 100 years, says the University of Guam Cooperative Extension & Outreach.
+In addition to the influence of environmental factors on a palm's life span, such as climate, soil and nighttime temperatures, a palm's development also varies according to species.
+For example, according to an article by David Byres, a biology professor at Florida State College at Jacksonville, the pindo palm (Butia odorata, zones 8-11) has a life span of about 80 years.
+The life span of the betel nut palm (Areca cathecu, zones 11-12), on the other hand, may vary between 60 and 100 years, notes the University of Guam Cooperative Extension & Outreach.

 - University of Florida IFAS Extension: The Coconut Palm in Florida